greysteil/spot-gps/README.md

 message.messenger_model       # => String.
 E.g., "SPOT3"
 ```

+You can also call `#to_h` on a message to get its attributes as a hash.

 ### Pagination

 If you want to get all of the records for a given resource type, you can use the